A fun C64/ C64Studio assembly programming tutorial, exclusively to THE NEW DIMENSION.

 housekeeping, in which teaches you how to implement additional source

-did you ever want to show off your new game production using a disk or
+Do you want to show off your new game production using a disk or

 a tape loader, and bolt a picture on to it with some loading music like